Gmail HTML Email Development: Why Your CSS Is Not Working (and More)

 It's essential to consider Gmail's CSS support and its implications on email rendering.
 Here's a breakdown of a few key Gmail CSS support notes, and the challenges they present:

-1. Embedded CSS – Gmail does support embedded CSS, allowing for styling within the <style> tags directly within your <head> section of the email, but it’s not supported on the GANGA accounts we mentioned above.
+- Embedded CSS - Gmail does support embedded CSS, allowing for styling within the

-3. Gmail doesn’t support web fonts – Despite Google owning the largest repository of web fonts, using their own Google fonts in an email is not supported.
+media query, which many developers use for dark mode optimization.
+This limitation can affect the readability and visual appeal of emails for users who prefer dark mode settings. - Gmail doesn’t support web fonts - Despite Google owning the largest repository of web fonts, using their own Google fonts in an email is not supported.
 The only two fonts that are supported are Robot and Google Sans.

 13 tips for coding HTML emails for Gmail